Yoga for the People—All 500,000 of them

 Yoga is getting bigger—literally.
 The quarterly conferences run by Yoga Journal have grown considerably over the last decade, with the more popular teachers leading packed classes in giant ballrooms.
 Now in its fourth year, yoga and music festival Wanderlust runs four sold-out summer weekends throughout the country, attracting tens of thousands of people to group classes led by Seane Corn, Rodney Yee, and others.
 A few weeks ago, 500,000 Manhattan yogis gathered to celebrate the summer solstice in the middle of Times Square.
 And coming up, the GLBL Yoga Project, set for August 16, will turn Central Park into a giant yoga studio, with 15,000 yogis practicing to live music.

-There are great advantages to practicing yoga in a large group, says Devarshi Steven Hartman, Dean of the Kripalu School of Yoga.
-“A yoga practice is called sangha, which means ‘community coming together,’” he says.
-“And there’s no doubt that our personal, spiritual, and individual growth is quickened when we have a community of like-minded souls reflecting back to us, with honesty, who we are.”
-Group experiences, says Devarshi—who recently returned from teaching at the Wanderlust Festival in Stratton, Vermont—can be especially conducive to forming an energy that’s much bigger than what we experience on our own.
-He points to the musician MC Yogi’s performances at Wanderlust.
-“His songs brought people together singing, screaming, moving,” he says.
-“It was so inspiring, I was sobbing.”
+There are great advantages to practicing yoga in a large group, or sangha, which means “community coming together.’”
+Our personal, spiritual, and individual growth is quickened when we have a community of like-minded souls reflecting back to us, with honesty, who we are.
+Group experiences can be especially conducive to forming an energy that’s much bigger than what we experience on our own.